-In a regular install, you just need to know how to partition via command line.
-Seriously, that is the only thing which slows down the whole process, which is the reason most people use GParted or other graphical partition managers.
+In a regular install, you just need to know how to partition via the command line.
+Seriously, that is the only thing that slows down the whole process, which is the reason most people use GParted or other graphical partition managers.

 ArchBang Linux Desktop